FusionAuth/fusionauth-react-sdk/README.md

     used to obtain a new `access_token`.
 This cookie will only be set if refresh tokens are enabled on your FusionAuth instance.

-The access token can be presented to APIs and the refresh token can be used to get a new access token.
+The access token can be presented to APIs to authorize the request and the refresh token can be used to get a new access token.

 Note that this SDK requires you to have a server that performs the OAuth token exchange.
 See [Server Code